m-umairshah/color-blind-test/README.md

-Here's a `README.md` file you can use for your project repository:

----

 # Color Blind Test with Animated Image Transitions

 This project is a web-based color blind test application that presents users with a series of images and interactive answer buttons.
 The test includes animated image transitions, a responsive progress bar to track user progress, and a results summary at the end.